OpenSystemsLab/flask-widgets/docs/index.rst

 To reorder the widgets in a position, adjust the ``order`` variable, widget with less order will render first

-Widget method must return a dict of variables or a string, in case it returns a dict, ``Widgets`` with render them with a template has same name as the method ``widgets/sidebar_featured_items.html`` You can register as many positions and the number of widgets for them as you want.
+Widget method must return a `dict` of variables or a string, in case it returns a `dict`, ``Widgets`` with render them with a template has same name as the method ``widgets/sidebar_featured_items.html`` You can register as many positions and the number of widgets for them as you want.